Ulster University - Belfast

 Subjects taught

-The first year of the MSc programme consists of two compulsory taught modules (totaling 40 credits), four optional taught modules (totaling 80 credits) from a wide range of topics, in addition to a substantial piece of independent Masters Project (60 credits).
-Students who have successfully completed the Masters Project, and have secured an internship of twelve months duration with a suitable company, are eligible to proceed to the Industrial Placement pathway.
+The first year of the MSc programme consists of two compulsory taught modules (totalling 40 credits), four optional taught modules (totalling 80 credits) from a wide range of topics, and a substantial independent Masters Project (60 credits).
+Students who have successfully completed the Masters Project, and have secured a suitable placement, are eligible to proceed to the Industrial Placement pathway.
+Please note it is student responsibility to secure a placement, however we are on hand to support with this and help prepare you for interview and the working environment.

 The two compulsory modules are: